qudus4l/Flower-Species-Image-Classifier/README.md

 To run the training script, use the following command:

 python train.py [data_directory] --arch [pretrained_model] --hidden_units [hidden_units] --epochs [num_epochs] --gpu --weights [pretrained_model_Weights.IMAGENET1K_V1]
-To avoid warnings when using the pretrained argument in TensorFlow, use the weights argument instead.
+To avoid warnings when using the pretrained argument in Pytorch, use the weights argument instead.
 For example, instead of using pretrained=True with VGG-16, use weights = VGG_16_Weights.IMAGENET1K_V1.
 It's important to note that the weights argument is case-sensitive.
 For instance, the correct format for DenseNet is DenseNet_Weights.IMAGENET1K_V1, not Densenet_Weights.IMAGENET1K_V1 or DENSENET_Weights.IMAGENET1K_V1.